treeverse/lakeFS/docs/understand/architecture.md

 ## Applications

 As a rule of thumb, lakeFS supports any s3-compatible application.
 This means that many common data applications work with lakeFS out of the box.
+Check out our [integrations](../integrations) to learn more.

 ## lakeFS Clients

-Some data applications require deeper integrations with lakeFS to support different use-cases or enhanced functionality which is provided by lakeFS clients.
+Some data applications benefit from deeper integrations with lakeFS to support different use-cases or enhanced functionality which is provided by lakeFS clients.

 ### OpenAPI Generated SDKs

 OpenAPI specification can be used to generate lakeFS clients for many programming languages.
-For example, the Python [lakefs-client](https://pypi.org/project/lakefs-client/) or the [Java client](https://search.maven.org/artifact/io.lakefs/api-client).
+For example, the Python [lakefs-client](https://pypi.org/project/lakefs-client/) or the [Java client](https://search.maven.org/artifact/io.lakefs/api-client) are published with every new lakeFS release.

 ### lakectl